 Since diagnostic functions are not exclusively performed within FQM but have to be initiated and/or evaluated by the safety PLC, other diagnostic test intervals are possible as 1 x per month.
 The consequence, however, is that the safety-related parameters and in particular the PFD will change.
-Furthermore, for diagnostic test interval selection by the plant operator, it must be considered, that the test frequency should amount to at least 10 times the demand rate and that - for the ESD safety function - the test interval can never be less than 22 days (refer to next paragraph).
+Furthermore, for diagnostic test interval selection by the operator, it must be considered, that the test frequency should amount to at least 10 times the demand rate and that - for the ESD safety function - the test interval can never be less than 22 days (refer to next paragraph).

 Internal diagnostics of the mechanical elements are designed so that they will be executed every 22 days maximum - even in case of frequent standard operations - thus avoiding excessive wear.
-To guarantee a test interval e.g. of one month, the plant operator has to ensure that 22 days up to one month after the last diagnostic operation, either standard operation or a PVST is started from one of the end positions.
+To guarantee a test interval e.g. of one month, the operator has to ensure that 22 days up to one month after the last diagnostic operation, either standard operation or a PVST is started from the end position opposite the safety end position (i.e. fail safe CLOSE from end position OPEN).

-An FVST (Full Valve Stroke Test) or a standard operation may replace the PVST provided that the operation is signalled to a safety PLC and the safety PLC is programmed as to control the following test sequence.
+A suitable FVST (Full Valve Stroke Test) or a suitable standard operation can replace the PVST provided that the operation is signalled to a safety PLC and the safety PLC is programmed as to control the following test sequence.